Home Health How to Request Medical Records

 “Patients are absolutely entitled to obtain their medical records.
 Usually, the provider has 30 days to respond,” Ennis said.
 “Patients need to look up the state law in their state so they are ready to demand their records under legal authority if the health care provider is noncompliant.”

-George Washington University publishes the laws in each state on its website.
-You can also file a complaint with the Office for Civil Rights if you feel a provider violated your rights.
-You must file any complaint within 180 days of a violation.
+You can also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights if you feel a provider violated your rights.
+You must file within 180 days of a violation unless you can prove “good cause” for an extension.

 How to Correct Errors or Omissions

-It is possible to correct an error or an omission in your medical records.
-Most times, you can fix the error with a direct message to a nurse or administrator through the patient portal.
+It is possible to correct an error or omission in your medical records.
+You can often fix the error by directly messaging a nurse or administrator through the patient portal.

-Sometimes you will have to call the provider directly.
-And other times you may need to write a formal letter to the doctor’s office or insurance company requesting a correction.
+Sometimes, you have to call the provider directly.
+Other times, you may need to write a formal letter to the doctor’s office or insurance company requesting a correction.

 Follow up to ensure any requested corrections get made.